 The problem with this (apart from the obvious pride and glory stealing), is that creating massive movements requires massive amounts of momentum.
 To generate momentum, everyone has to be on board, eager to make the pastor’s vision a reality.

 Those who challenge the pastor and the vision only slow things down, making it really difficult to pick up speed and achieve the “big things.”

-And so bad pastors and abusive spiritual leaders surround themselves with people who always say, “Yes.”
+And so one of the signs of a bad pastor and abusive spiritual leaders are that they surround themselves with people who always say, “Yes.”
 The inner circle—those closest—will support every decision the pastor makes, no matter how destructive or ludicrous.